PacktPublishing/Containers-for-Developers-Handbook/Chapter12/Readme.md

 Helm charts can be customized by using --set argument to declare a new value for the variables included by default.
 We can use --set argument multiple times to include multiple values, but it may be too long and dificult to read.
 You will usually use a customized YAML values file which will overwrite the variable values included in the chart as values.yaml file.

-Let's take a look at the [kube-prometheus-stack.values.yaml](.kube-prometheus-stack.values.yaml) values file we will use to customize the kube-prometehus-stack environment:
+Let's take a look at the [kube-prometheus-stack.values.yaml](.kube-prometheus-stack.values.yaml) values file we will use to customize the kube-prometheus-stack environment:
 ```
 alertmanager:
   enabled: false